USB Flash Drive Recovery

 Have a quick question about the data recovery process?
 Use our chat feature to chat with one of our client advisors (not a robot!) during business hours (M – F: 8am – 7pm; Sat: 10am – 3pm).

 All USB flash devices have these components.
-But if you crack open your thumb drive’s casing, you might not be able to see all of them.
-You may open up your thumb drive and see, instead of a large black NAND chip and small controller chip on a green circuit board and a silver USB plug, a simple black rectangle with four gold “fingers”.
-All of the major components are still there—they’ve just been soldered together into a monolithic USB thumb drive, or “monolith”.
+But if you crack open your USB drive’s casing, you might not be able to see all of them.
+You may open up your USB drive and see, instead of a large black NAND chip and small controller chip on a green circuit board and a silver USB plug, a simple black rectangle with four gold “fingers”.
+All of the major components are still there—they’ve just been soldered together into a monolithic USB flash drive, or “monolith”.

 USB Flash Drive Recovery Situations